wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/data_parallelism.md

 **[A.2.q5.1]** If the sequential execution of a program spends 30% of its time in a phase that could be parallelized perfectly, what would be the parallel efficiency of an execution of this program on  6 cores  (assuming that phase has been parallelized)?
+Show your work.

 **[A.2.q5.2]** A program consists of a sequential phase and a perfectly parallelizable phase.
 The program runs on 1 core in 20 minutes and on 3 cores in 10 minutes.
 How long does the sequential phase run for?
+Show your work.

 **[A.2.q5.3**] If a parallel program achieves parallel efficiency of 99% when running on 64 cores, what fraction of its sequential execution time was non-parallelizable?
+Show your work.
+Write and solve an equation where the fraction is the unknown.

 **[A.2.q5.4]** Consider a program that consists of a single task  with work  10,000 Gflop.
 Developer $A$ proposes to replace this task with 5 tasks each with work  2,000 Gflop.
 Developer  $B$ proposes to replace this task with  4 tasks  each  with  work 3,000 Gflop, followed by a sequential task with work  500  Gflop.
 Which developer's idea  should you use when running this program on a 4-core machine?
+Show your work.
+For each option show the execution time as a function of the core speed, and compare.

 **[A.2.q5.5]** A program currently consists of two tasks, $A$  and $B$, that are independent (i.e., they  can be performed in parallel).
 Task $A$